a-ads/blog/content/blog/2019-06-17-how-to-place-an-ad-unit-code-correctly.md

 How can we go about it?
 Here are some ways.

 1. An ad unit must be present on that very page you specified for it in the ad unit settings, as our bot checks only this page.
 2. Make sure our bot can access your ad unit on the page specified in the settings.
-This means the page should be accessible with no captchas,  pop-ups or authorization.
+This means the page should be accessible with no CAPTCHAs,  pop-ups or authorization.
 3. If you use Cloudflare or another anti-DDoS service, you’ll need to whitelist our bot IPs.
 You can ask for them our support team.
 4. There’s no problem in using the same code within a whole domain.
 Using the same ad unit for several domains is not prohibited, but it will lower your earnings as unique impressions will be counted only for one domain - domain of the page the ad unit is assigned to and its subdomains.